cvanca/ct-program-export/README.md

 If you have already set up your GCP project, you can skip this section.

 1. Prepare Google Cloud Project and enable billing.
 Remember project-id
-2. Enable apis PUB/SUB, Compute, Dataflow
+2. Enable apis PUB/SUB, Compute, Storage
 3. Create service account, download auth.json and remember service service-acount-email

 Following steps are optional.
 You can skip them if you already use gcloud command line tools.